qiannuanya/FccheaderparseR/README.md

 In these previous competitions, I took the general ML based methods, i.e., data cleaning, feature engineering (see the solutions of [CrowdFlower](https://github.com/ChenglongChen/Kaggle_CrowdFlower) and [HomeDepot](https://github.com/ChenglongChen/Kaggle_HomeDepot) for how many features have been engineered), VW/XGBoost training, and massive ensembling.

 Since I have been working on CTR & KBQA based on deeplearning and embedding models for some time, I decided to give this competition a shot.
-With data o
+With data of this compet